tclahr/uac-docs/docs/profile_file.md

 ## description
 <span class="required">Required</span>

 Describes the purpose of the profile as a whole.
 It should contain all the details about what kind of collection will be performed.
-No like breaks supported.
+No line breaks are supported.

 ## artifacts
 <span class="required">Required</span>